Abdelhadi963/sharpsyscall/README.md

-**SharSyscall** A simple C# tool to generate a NASM file to use in your visual studeo project for direct syscall in windows.
+**SharSyscall** A simple C# tool to generate a MASM file to use in your visual studeo project for direct syscall in windows.

 ## How it's works ?